Essential Concepts#

 Images and Containers#

-Containers provide the means to package up IOC software and execute it in a lightweight virtual environment.
-These packages are then saved into public or private image registries such as DockerHub or Github Container Registry.
+A container packages IOC software with everything it needs to run, and executes it in a lightweight, isolated environment.
+Images are stored in public or private registries such as DockerHub or the GitHub Container Registry.

-An important outcome of using containers is that you can alter the environment inside the container to suit the IOC code, instead of altering the code to suit your infrastructure.
-At DLS, this means that we are able to use vanilla EPICS base and support modules.
-We no longer require our own forks of these repositories.
+The key payoff: you change the environment inside the container to suit the IOC, instead of changing the IOC to suit your infrastructure.
+At DLS this means we build against vanilla EPICS base and support modules — we no longer maintain our own forks.

 Generic IOCs and instances#

-An important principal of the approach presented here is that an IOC container image represents a ‘Generic’ IOC.
-The Generic IOC image is used for all IOC instances that connect to a given class of device.
-For example the Generic IOC image here: ghcr.io/epics-containers/ioc-adaravis-runtime:2024.2.2 uses the AreaDetector driver ADAravis to connect to GigE cameras.
+The central idea is that an IOC container image is a Generic IOC: one image shared by every IOC instance that talks to a given class of device.
+For example ghcr.io/epics-containers/ioc-adaravis-runtime:2026.4.3 uses the AreaDetector driver ADAravis to drive any GigE camera.

 • a set of compiled support modules